shawncplus/phpcomplete.vim/README.md

 **let g:phpcomplete\_relax\_static\_constraint = 1/0  [default 0]** <br>
 Enables completion for non-static methods when completing for static context (`::`).
 This generates `E_STRICT` level warning, but php calls these methods nontheless.

+**let g:phpcomplete\_complete\_for\_unknown\_classes = 1/0 [default 1]** <br>
+Enables completion of variables and functions in "everything under the sun" fassion when completing for an instance or static class context but the code can't tell the class or locate the file that it lives in.
+The completion list generated this way is only filtered by the completion base and generally not much more accurate then simple keyword completion.